AdaCore/gnatstudio/docs/users_guide/environment.rst

 performed to reproduce the problem as well as lising all the tools (e.g *debugger*, *compiler*, *call graph*) involved.

 The files :file:`$HOME/.gps/log` may also bring some useful information when reporting a bug.

-If GPS generates a bug box, the log file is kept under a separate name (:file:`$HOME/.gps/log.<pid>` so it does not get erased by further sessions.
+If GPS generates a bug box, the log file is kept under a separate name (:file:`$HOME/.gps/log.<pid>` so it doesn't get erased by further sessions.
 Be sure to include the right log file when reporting a bug box.